What is a Denial-of-Service (DoS) Attack?

 Subscribe to a reputable website vulnerability scanning service

-Website vulnerability scanning services are available from many vendors and each vendor will have their own approach to putting them together.
+Website vulnerability scanning services are available from many vendors and each vendor will have its approach to putting them together.
 That said, absolutely any decent service should have an anti-malware scanner and a website applications firewall.
 You need both.
-In the context of DoS, however, it’s the firewall that really matters.
+In the context of DoS, however, it's the firewall that matters.

 You might want to boost your regular WAF with a DDoS mitigation service.
 This can be very useful for dealing with infrastructure DDoS attacks as the flood of traffic can be too much for a regular firewall to handle on its own.

 Build your infrastructure and applications with DoS in mind